devsunny/mt-rpc-server/README.md

 mt-rpc-server
 =============

-A remote procedure call application that support dynamic deployment of Java Jar file to be execute in distributed environment
+A remote procedure call application that supports dynamic deployment of Java Jar file to be execute in distributed environment